ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 assure you, he informed me himself."

 "I beg your pardon," replied Miss Bingley, turning away with a sneer.
-"Excuse my interference--it was kindly meant."
+"Excuse my interference -- it was kindly meant."

 "Insolent girl!" said Elizabeth to herself.
 "You are much mistaken if you expect to influence me by such a paltry attack as this.
 I see